grahamflick/Nellab-MRI-Pipeline/README.md

 # Nellab-MRI-Pipeline
 Guidance on processing anatomical MRI data from NYUAD

-* Please note that the following instructions are intended for use on a MAC. *
+* Please note that the following instructions are intended for use on a MAC.

 # BEFORE YOU START

-(1) You will need access to Dalma from the high performance computing cluster team.
+1) You will need access to Dalma from the high performance computing cluster team.
 See here for requesting an account and completing the training: https://wikis.nyu.edu/display/ADRC/HPC and https://wikis.nyu.edu/display/ADRC/Accounts

 You will need to be somewhat familiar with basic linux commands to navigate Dalma.
 There are tutorials and other info on the NYUAD HPC wiki above.

-(2) You will need to complete Advanced MRI Safety Training for Healthcare Professionals in order to get access to the /mri-nellab server.
+2) You will need to complete Advanced MRI Safety Training for Healthcare Professionals in order to get access to the /mri-nellab server.
 See here: https://www.appliedradiology.org/courses.aspx.
 Once complete, email the certificate of completion to Haidee Paterson (hp42@nyu.edu) and Osama Abdullah (osama.abdullah@nyu.edu) and request permission to access the mri-nellab server.

-___ If you do not complete the above two steps, you will be unable to do any of the remaining steps. ___
+**If you do not complete the above two steps, you will be unable to do any of the remaining steps.**

-(3) Add the participant to the "MRI_Participant_INFO" document.
+3) Add the participant to the "MRI_Participant_INFO" document.

-(4) Add the MRI number and sharing info under "MRI Information" to the NELLAB-AD Participants Google Sheet.
+4) Add the MRI number and sharing info under "MRI Information" to the NELLAB-AD Participants Google Sheet.

-(5) Make sure you have a Matlab version beyond 2016a installed on your MAC.
+5) Make sure you have a Matlab version beyond 2016a installed on your MAC.

-(6) Make sure that you have the following 2 Drives mounted on your computer:
+6) Make sure that you have the following 2 Drives mounted on your computer:

 	smb://rcsfileshare.abudhabi.nyu.edu/mri-nellab